parthsarin/aoc-2021/README.md

 It all worked out and our rank has been improving: despite 26 minutes on part 2, we got our best rank (1863) so far.
 Still no leaderboard, but it's possible we'll hit something soon.

 — Parth

+## Day 4 (189/311)
+Great day!
+We managed to track sub-400 placements for both part 1 and part 2.
+We had a lot of success today creating a class to represent the `Bingo` board and making use of Python's features.

+The leaderboard is in sight!

+— Yasmine